U.S. lawyers tell UK court Assange can safely be extradited | Law-Order

 U.S. lawyers tell UK court Assange can safely be extradited

-In a document outlining their arguments, presented to the Court of Appeal and circulated to media, the lawyers said the United States had provided Britain with "a package of assurances" addressing the District Judge's concerns.
-These included that Assange would not be subject to a set of strict detention conditions known as Special Administrative Measures and would not be detained at a maximum security penitentiary in Florence, Colorado, known as ADX.
+Lawyer James Lewis told the court the United States had addressed the District Judge's concerns by making assurances to Britain regarding how Assange would be treated if extradited.
+These included that he would not be subject to a set of strict detention conditions known as Special Administrative Measures and would not be detained at a maximum security penitentiary in Florence, Colorado, known as ADX.

 Lawyers for the United States launched a fresh attempt on Wednesday to have Julian Assange extradited from Britain, arguing that concerns about the WikiLeaks founder's mental health should not prevent him from facing U.S. justice.
 The 50-year-old Australian is wanted in the United States on 18 criminal charges, including breaking a spying law, after WikiLeaks published thousands of secret U.S. files and diplomatic cables in 2010.

-Lawyers acting for the United States are appealing against a Jan.
-4 ruling by a London District Judge that Assange should not be extradited because his mental health problems meant he would likely commit suicide in a U.S. prison.
-In a document outlining their arguments, presented to the Court of Appeal and circulated to media, the lawyers said the United States had provided Britain with "a package of assurances" addressing the District Judge's concerns.
+The United States is appealing against a Jan.
+4 ruling by a London District Judge that Assange should not be extradited because he would likely commit suicide in a U.S. prison.
+Lawyer James Lewis told the court the United States had addressed the District Judge's concerns by making assurances to Britain regarding how Assange would be treated if extradited.

-These included that Assange would not be subject to a set of strict detention conditions known as Special Administrative Measures and would not be detained at a maximum security penitentiary in Florence, Colorado, known as ADX.
-The U.S. authorities had also assured Britain that they would consent to Assange serving any custodial sentence imposed by a U.S. court in Australia, the document said.
+These included that he would not be subject to a set of strict detention conditions known as Special Administrative Measures and would not be detained at a maximum security penitentiary in Florence, Colorado, known as ADX.
+The U.S. authorities had also assured Britain that they would consent to Assange serving in Australia any custodial sentence imposed by a U.S. court, Lewis said.

-In their response, also presented to the court, Assange's lawyers rejected the U.S. assurances, saying he could be held in another maximum security facility under oppressive conditions that would drive him to suicide.
-On the point about serving his sentence in Australia, they said Canberra had given no indication that it would consent to that arrangement, and in any case it would take so long he would be at high risk while awaiting a transfer.
+Assange, who denies any wrongdoing, is being held at Belmarsh Prison.
+In the morning, the court was told he felt too unwell to appear via video link, but later in the day he did appear on the screen.
+Wearing a shirt, tie and mask, he was sitting at a table, holding his head in his hand.
+In a court document circulated to media, Assange's lawyers rejected the U.S. assurances, saying he could be held in another maximum security facility under oppressive conditions that would drive him to suicide.

+They said Australia had given no indication it would consent to Assange being transferred there to serve a U.S. sentence, and he would be at high risk while awaiting a transfer.
+"On the evidence, Mr Assange will most likely be dead before it (the proposed transfer) can have any purchase," they wrote.

 The U.S. lawyers argue the evidence should be dismissed because the expert initially failed to disclose that Moris was Assange's partner and that the pair had children -- information they said was highly relevant to the issue of his suicide risk.
 Assange's lawyers said the District Judge had been right to take into account the expert's evidence.